Duplex · Triplex · Fourplex · Plexes and small income properties

 How much does a multiplex inspection cost in Montreal?+

 The price is custom-quoted based on the number of units, total area, building age and complexity.
 Every building is different — contact us for a free quote tailored to your situation.
+See our detailed pricing for context on residential services.

 Are each unit's systems observed?+